Figure 1. Prof. Purnomo Yusgiantoro in the middle of explaining maritime cooperation between Indonesia and US.

 For the conference opening ceremony, a groundbreaking of Indonesia Garden was arranged by planting Indonesian trees in the area.
 Representing both parties were Mr. Budi Bowoleksono as the Indonesian Ambassador to the United States and Dr. Richard R. Vuylsteke as the President of the East-West Center.
 The ceremony was accompanied by Batak dance as the representation of the North Sumatran culture of Indonesia.
 Mr. Budi Bowoleksono said that the Indonesia Garden will be a place for Indonesian culture and knowledge sharing.
 Additionally, he also highlighted the importance of promoting Indonesia globally, especially in Hawaii.

 Figure 2.
-The Ambassador Mr. Budi Bowoleksono (right) and Prof. Purnomo Yusgiantoro (left) received the Ulos, a traditional cloth from Batak, in the groundbreaking of Indonesia Garden.
+H.E.
+Ambassador Budi Bowoleksono (right) and Prof. Purnomo Yusgiantoro (left) received the Ulos, a traditional cloth from Batak, in the groundbreaking of Indonesia Garden.

 Afterward, the conference resumed with a keynote speech from Prof. Purnomo Yusgiantoro (Founder of The Purnomo Yusgiantoro Center) with the topic of “General Overview of Indonesia – US Maritime Policy: Indonesia’s Maritime Fulcrum”.
 He highlighted Indonesia’s important roles in multilateral Indo – Pacific cooperation.
 Up to 2017, there were several regional cooperation including Asia – Pacific Economic Cooperation (APEC), East Asia Summit (EAS), Trans-Pacific Partnership (TPP), Regional Comprehensive Partnership (RCEP), Indian Ocean Rim Association (IORA) and Southeast Asian Nations (ASEAN).
 Prof. Purnomo Yusgiantoro also emphasized the current changes of geoeconomics and geopolitics in the region which consequently shift the paradigm, from the Asia – Pacific concept to the Indo – Pacific concept.
 Indo – Pacific cooperation provides a great opportunity for its members as the cooperation includes 30% of global Gross domestic product (GDP) as well as more than 50% of the world’s population.
 This opportunity is believed can accelerate economic growth for each country in the Indo – Pacific region.
 However, the Indo – Pacific region faces some challenges including territorial disputes and border claims by several countries such as in the South China Sea dispute.